Your newborn's first feeds

 By day 2, baby's poo should be softer but still dark in colour.
 Over the next few days, the poos change to a greenish-brown and then to a mustard-yellow.
 As the colour changes they become less sticky and larger in amount.

-Your baby should have at least 1 wet nappy on day one, at least 2 on day two, at least 3 on day three, at least 4 on day four and at least 5 on day five and each day after that.
+Your baby should have at least 1 wet nappy on day one and at least 2 on day two.

 Over the first few days